OfficialRaqkid/24-7_Online_DiscordBot/README.md

 ```npm install discord.js@latest && npm install express```<br>
 ```npm install dotenv```<br>

+# Configuration

+Go to or click the .env.example file (you can create your own .env file) and rename from .env.example to .env file and put your Discord Bot Token in the `TOKEN=PUT_YOUR_TOKEN_HERE`<br>

+# Start the codes

 Then if the installation is done...<br>
 Try to start the codes using<br>
 ```npm run start```<br>